Alby-Shinoj7/server-analyser/README.md

 ## Checking Login Attempts
 - Navigate to Grafana > Explore and select the `Loki` datasource.
 - Query `{program="sshd"}` to see SSH login events including failures.
-- Failed login counts trigger the `ExcessiveLoginFailures` alert rule in Prometheus.

 ## Adding Alert Rules
 - Edit `prometheus/alert.rules.yml` and add new rules under the `system-alerts` group.